202C-Pilot/202C-Master-Course/syllabus.md

 ## Course Objectives

-Students in the course can expect to:
+Students in this course will learn how to:

 * Discover and understand the discourse features that distinguish their disciplinary and institutional communities from others.
 * Discover and specify the purpose(s) of their writing.